-For performing puja of Goddess Brahmacharini, you need flowers, roli, akshat, sandalwood and you need to make proper arrangements for her bath.
+For performing puja of Maa Brahmacharini, you need flowers, roli, akshat, sandalwood and you need to make proper arrangements for her bath.
 For the bath, you will require milk, curd, sugar, and honey and offer paan and supari to the Goddess and at the end pray to the Navagrahas and your Ishta Devta.

 While worshipping, keep a flower in your hand and chant the mantra given below: